dentarg/auth0-blog/_posts/2016-12-13-announcing-authorization-extension-v2.markdown

 ## Feedback?

 This extension was built using React, Redux, Hapi and Webtask.
-When you install it in your account, the whole application is then deployed in the Webtask container of your Auth0 account.
+When you install it, the whole application will run in the Webtask container of your Auth0 account.

 The whole source is available here and feel free to open a GitHub issue if you have any feedback: https://github.com/auth0/auth0-authorization-extension